 Simple English definitions for legal terms

-Read a random definition: patent-term adjustment
+Read a random definition: presumption-of-fertility rule

 The fairness doctrine was a rule that required TV and radio stations to give people a fair chance to talk about different sides of important issues.
 This meant that if one person or group was talking about something on the news, the station had to let other people with different opinions talk about it too.
 The rule was stopped in 1987, but it used to be an important way to make sure everyone's voice was heard.